The Gothenburg, Fallin

 The Gothenburg, or simply The Goth, is a community-run pub in the former mining village of Fallin, near Stirling, Scotland.

-Founded in 1910, it is one of the few remaining pubs in Scotland still run under the Gothenburg system – with at least 95% of the profits gifted to community causes.
-During miners' strikes the Goth hosted soup kitchens and supported miners' strike funds.
+Founded in 1910, it is one of the few remaining pubs in Scotland still run under the Gothenburg system, with at least 95% of the profits donated to community causes.
+During miners' strikes, The Goth hosted soup kitchens and supported miners' strike funds.
 It remains as a marker of the village's mining history.

-The Goth has close ties to the neighbouring bowls club.
+The Goth has close ties with the neighbouring bowls club.